atomjack/dubtrackapi/README.markdown

 ```
 var DubtrackAPI = require('./dubtrackapi');

+// For the cookie route, just set creds to the cookie value
 var creds = '...'; // Put the value of the connect.sid cookie here

+// For username and password
+creds = {
+  username: '...',
+  password: '...'
+};

 var bot = new DubtrackAPI(creds);